richchapler/AzureSolutionsDocumentation/docs/wip/PrepareEnvironment_forJavaFunctionApp.md

 14. **Test your function with Azurite**: Now, you can test your Azure Function with Azurite.
    - In IntelliJ IDEA, right-click on your project and select `Run -> Functions: host start`.
    - IntelliJ IDEA will start the Azure Functions runtime, and your function will be ready to test locally with Azurite.

+11. **Test your function locally**: Before deploying your function to Azure, you should test it locally to make sure it works correctly.
+   - Right-click on your project and select `Run -> Functions: host start`.
+   - IntelliJ IDEA will start the Azure Functions runtime and your function will be ready to test locally.

+11. **Deploy your function to Azure**: Once you're satisfied with your function, you can deploy it to Azure to make it publicly accessible.
+   - Right-click on your project and select `Deploy -> Deploy to Azure`.
+   - In the new window, sign in to your Azure account.
+If you don't have one, you'll need to create one.
+   - Select your subscription, and choose or create a new Function App.
+The Function App is a way to organize and collectively manage your functions.
+   - Click `Run` to deploy your function to Azure.

 15. **Deploy your function to Azure**: Once you're satisfied with your function and it works correctly with Azurite, you can deploy it to Azure.
    - Right-click on your project and select `Deploy -> Deploy to Azure`.